 Our occupational medicine services provide 5 Panel and 12 Panel instant drug testing using a urine sample.
 All testing is overseen by our Medical Review Officer and performed at our in-house laboratories with no appointment necessary.

 5-Panel Drug Screens test for the following:

 12-Panel Drug Screens test for the following:

-All of the breath alcohol equipment used at Five Star is listed on the National Highway Traffic Safety Administration’s (NHTSA) conforming product list for Evidential Devices, which are the only devices certified for conducting an alcohol confirmation test under 49 CFR part 40.
+All of the breath alcohol equipment used at Five Star and WellNow is listed on the National Highway Traffic Safety Administration’s (NHTSA) conforming product list for Evidential Devices, which are the only devices certified for conducting an alcohol confirmation test under 49 CFR part 40.
 Each test is carefully reviewed by our Medical Review Officer for quality assurance.

 DOT/Non-DOT Drug Screen